 FOR FURTHER INFORMATION CONTACT:

 The Endowment operates as part of the National Foundation on the Arts and the Humanities under the National Foundation on the Arts and the Humanities Act of 1965, as amended (20 U.S.C.
-951 et seq).
+951 et seq.).
 The corresponding regulations published at 45 CFR Chapter XI, Subchapter A apply to the entire Foundation, while the regulations published at 45 CFR Chapter XI, Subchapter B apply only to the Endowment.
 The proposed rule was published by the Endowment in the Federal Register on May 19, 2000.
 The Endowment received no comments on the proposed rule.

 Executive Order 12866, Regulatory Planning and Review